 For the reporting system, we chose Allure.
 The reports generated by this framework look very clean and modern, with a possibility of customisation and flexible settings.
 The report provides a great deal of useful information about the test, such as the duration, the link to the test case, the body of the test, etc. It includes all the steps and their duration, as well as screenshots from each device if the test fails.
 A great feature of this report is a history, whereby QA person can easily distinguish the most problematic area in the application that causes the most issues.
 Moreover, it allows them to obtain information such as the bugs per component, the number of flaky tests, etc. While using Allure on the CI server, the history of test runs becomes an insight into the application quality.
-In addition, there is information about all test re-runs after failing with screenshots and error descriptions which allows you to determine precisely where the test is unstable and requires attention.
+In addition, there is information about all test re-runs after failing with screenshots and error descriptions which lets you to determine precisely where the test is unstable and requires attention.

 Execute test using at least three real devices

 During the development process, one of the key challenges was to make the Appium server automatically rise to have an opportunity to connect at least three real devices in parallel.
 Since the main function of the application is messaging and calls, we needed to use several mobile devices to check that the message was sent from one to another (or raised conference calls, etc.) and received on another device.
 To achieve this aim, we decided to use a multi-thread architecture that runs numerous instances of Appium on a test farm at the same moment.
 In addition, we developed the controller that synchronised operations between devices.
 Once the chain of operations finished on one device, the controller switched to another device to perform another bunch of operations.

 Adding a new device or replacing an existing one